Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 Spring also brings fewer crowds compared to summer.
 So yeah, D.C. in spring?
 Totally worth it.

-Make sure to stay at least for 5 days in Washington DC to make the most of your visit.
+Make sure to stay at least 5 days in Washington DC to make the most of your visit.

 2. White Sands National Park, NM